Find an intern counsellor offering guided support at a reduced rate.

 Youth / Individuals / Families

-Jenny offers in-person appointments in Salmon Arm as well as virtual sessions.
-Jenny is taking new clients at a significantly reduced rate.
+Jessica offers in-person appointments in Kamloops, as well as virtual sessions, and is currently accepting new clients at a reduced intern rate.

 Melody Isvik